WofiOMG/Augustus-Wiki/src/content/docs/player/AutoTool.md

 ---
 title: AutoTool
-description: Automatically selects the best tool or weapon from the player's inventory breaking blocks or something
 ---

-This function allows you to automate the selection of tools and sword, which allows you to avoid unnecessary actions and achieve your goal faster.
+Automatically switches to the best tool or sword for the task to improve efficiency.

-## Tools
+### Tools
-If enabled, it will select the necessary tools that you have to break the block.
+Enables automatic switching to the appropriate tool (like pickaxe, axe, or shovel) when needed.

-## Sword
+### Sword
-If enabled, it will select a sword to hit a player or mob
+Enables automatic switching to a sword for combat situations.

+### MinDelayBeforeSwitch
+Minimum delay before switching tools to avoid too fast, unnatural switching.

-#### MinDelayBeforeSwitch and MaxDelayBeforeSwitch
+### MaxDelayBeforeSwitch
-Allows you to set a delay before picking up a certain tool

-#### MinDelayAtItemSwitch and MaxDelayAtItemSwitch
-delay when you have already switched to a certain tool to perform an action

-#### MinBackSwitchDelay and MaxBackSwitchDelay
-Allows you to adjust the delay to return to your previous slot (Correct me if I explained it wrong somehow)
+Maximum delay before switching tools for a natural delay range.

 ### NotInARow
-Each delay has this function, it can slow down the action a little, but will allow you to bypass more anti-cheats
+Prevents switching tools repeatedly in a quick sequence to look more human.

+### MinDelayAtItemSwitch
+Minimum delay applied specifically when switching items.

+### MaxDelayAtItemSwitch
+Maximum delay applied when switching items for varied timing.

+### MinBackSwitchDelay
+Minimum delay before switching back to the previous item.

+### MaxBackSwitchDelay
+Maximum delay before switching back to the previous item.

+### NotInARow
+Prevents switching back repeatedly in quick succession.

-## OnlyAtSneak
+### OnlyAtSneak
-Works when you're in sneak
+Only switches tools automatically while the player is sneaking.

-## Silent
+### Silent
-Doesn't show you switching to some tool that doesn't distract you (it seems to bypass all anti-cheats, but always check just in case)
+Enables silent switching.
+This is only client side.